 York was founded by the ancient Romans and it's home to a huge Gothic cathedral with beautiful stained glass.
 The city walls are perhaps the most impressive, set around a recreational Victorian street.
 York is one of the most picturesque cities in the UK, and a true joy to visit during winter.

 Want an enthralling Christmas market in a charming UK city?
-Head to Chester, of course, where shoppers can have a lovely time meandering around 70 traditional wooden chalets situated in the heart of the city.
-There will be a large and sparkling Christmas tree, an abundance of gifts and crafts from regional and international traders.
-Chester Christmas Market will be back from 16th November - 22nd December.
+Head to Chester, of course, where shoppers can have a lovely time meandering around 70 traditional wooden chalets in the heart of the city.

-This year's Belfast Christmas market will be held from 17th of November to 22nd of December.
+The Belfast Christmas market is held from mid November until close to Christmas Eve.
 Ready to party the Irish way?